 Ongoing expenditure and project costs are monitored carefully to ensure that we achieve value for money.
 We continue to use dedicated procurement support via a cost-sharing group, Ensemble Purchasing.
-Work has focused on both seeking efficiencies and mitigating risks particularly in the Estates department.
+Work has focused on both seeking efficiencies and mitigating risks and providing particular assistance on the HR/Payroll project, and to the Estates department.